raspy135/Qun-mk2/README.md

 REC + SEQ PLAY | Start sequencer live recording
 MODE PLAY | Select Play mode
 SYSTEM | Select System mode
-PARAM | Select Param mode
+PARAM | Select Parameter mode
 REC | Looper status page
 REC + LOOPER PLAY | Start looper recording
 LOOPER PLAY | Start looper playing
 LOOPER STOP | Stop looper playing
 RST button on the base board | Reset the device
 4 touch buttons at the bottom board | This can be used as a touch slider.
-See Touch slider section for detail.
+See Touch Slider section for detail.
 SHIFT + NO + OK | Sleep (Shutdown) the device.
 It will turn off most of the power consuming components like the main CPU and the screen.
 Press the RST button to restart the device.

 ## BASIC SHORTCUTS